 The state requires notarization of the bill of sale, which you will need to title and register the vehicle.

 State law requires registration for all vehicles used or moved on public roadways (West Virginia Code Section 17A-3-1).
-Registering your vehicle will allow you to get a license plate, which you must display on the car.
-You will need to have a West Virginia bill of sale for vehicle registration.
+Registering your vehicle will give you a license plate, which you must display on the car.
+You must have a West Virginia bill of sale for vehicle registration.

 Where to Register Your Vehicle

 You will register your vehicle with the West Virginia Department of Motor Vehicles.
 For first-time registration, you must apply in person at a DMV location.